-Title IX covers sexual harassment in a school's education program or activity.
-Including locations, events, and circumstances where a school exercises substantial control over the context of the alleged harassment and the person accused of committing the sexual harassment.
+locations, events, personnel, students, and circumstances where a school exercises substantial control over the context of the alleged harassment and the person accused of committing the sexual harassment.

-Title IX prohibits the following conduct based on sex that satisfies one or more of the following:
+Title IX prohibits the following conduct based on gender that satisfies one or more of the following:

-- Unwelcome conduct that is objectively offensive and effectively denies a person equal access to the school's education program or activity. - School employees condition educational benefits on participation in unwelcome sexual conduct, otherwise known as "Quid Pro Quo" harassment. - Sexual assault, dating violence, domestic violence, or stalking
+- Unwelcome conduct that is objectively offensive and effectively denies a person equal access to the school's education program or activity based on gender identity - School employees condition educational benefits on participation in unwelcome sexual conduct, otherwise known as "Quid Pro Quo" harassment. - Sexual assault, dating violence, domestic violence, or stalking - Discrimination directly related to pregnancy